 Take care to protect water quality swales from snow removal and disposal practices and off- street parking.

-When grass water quality swales are located on private residential property, the operation and maintenance plan must clearly identify the property owner who is responsible for carrying out the required

-maintenance.
-If the operation and maintenance

-plan calls for maintenance of water quality swales

-on private properties to be accomplished by a

-public entity or an association (e.g. homeowners

-association), maintenance easements must be
+When grass water quality swales are located on private residential property, the operation and maintenance plan must clearly identify the property owner who is responsible for carrying out the required maintenance.
+If the operation and maintenance plan calls for maintenance of water quality swales on private properties to be accomplished by a public entity or an association (e.g., homeowners association), maintenance easements must be secured

-secured.
+References

+Site Planning for Urban Stream Protection.
+1995.
+Schueler.
+Center for Watershed Protection.